SarahTech-alt/full-stack-treats/README.md

 Code Challenge 3: Treats Server-side Code
 ===

-Your front-end developer has created all of the client-side code necessary to view, add, update, and delete treats from the treats database.
+Your front-end developer has created all of the client-side code necessary to view, add, update, and delete treats from the database.

-A server-side developer has set-up the server to serve back our static files as well as some initial pg and routing code.
+Your back-end developer has set-up the server to serve back the static files as well as some initial pg and routing code.
 But none of the routes are implemented.
-All clicks on the interface buttons fail.
+All button clicks on the DOM fail.

 ## Setup

 ### Client

 You should not need to change the client code at all.
-In fact, it is minimized to discourage you from doing so.
+In fact, it is minified to discourage you from doing so.

 ### Server